yan-khonski-it/cv-yan-khonski/yan-khonski-full-with-stack.md

 _20 January 2015 - 18 November 2016_

 Prototyped functionality and features, so our customer could better understand how the software will work in the future, provided technical advise to the customer.
-Result, the customer agreed with the solution (a project for Standard Bank).

 Automated manual process of filling data (NDA for this project, sorry):
-1. Wrote a web scroller with a parser that stores geographical information.
+1. Wrote a web scroller with a parser that fetches information from the internet.
-2. Wrote revere-geocoding tool to retrieve cadastrial information.
-I used OpenStreet API, Nominatum, Overpass.
-Then I stored this information into MySQL database.
-Jsoup for parsing.
+2. Wrote a processor that converts the information into our busness records.
+3. Optimized storing those business records into the database.
+4. Added a UI application to fetch and display those records to the user.

 Fun project (I wanted to visualize our code base and show it to the team): wrote a tool that builds an oriented graph representing classes (Spring Beans) dependencies of the source code directory.